syntactician/SNaPP/Manual/BIOPAC_HowTo.md

     ![EDA Pop-Up 2][EDAPopUp2]
     * Clip the leads to some electrodes, but do not attach them to a subject.
     ![EDA Leads Attached][BioNomadixAssembled2]
 17. Close the "Data Acquisition Settings" menu.
+You should see a blank graph.
+![Blank Graph][BlankGraph]
 **Acq*Knowledge* is now ready to collect data!**
 Be aware that there will be additional EDA calibration prompts at the start of data collection.
 These will be covered in the next section.